Travel.State.Gov > Legal Resources > Judicial Assistance Country Information > Slovakia Judicial Assistance Information

 Requests from Slovakia to Obtain Evidence in the United States: The U.S. Central Authority for the Hague Evidence Convention is the Office of International Judicial Assistance, Civil Division, Department of Justice, 1100 L St., N.W., Room 11006, Washington, D.C.
 20530.

 Voluntary depositions may be conducted in Slovakia regardless of the nationality of the witness, provided no compulsion is used.
-Oral depositions or depositions on written questions may be taken by U.S. consular officers or by private attorneys from the U.S. or Slovakia at the U.S. Embassy or at another location such as hotel or office, either on notice or pursuant to a commission.
+Permission from the Slovakian Competent Authority is required before depositions are taken pursuant to a commission.
+No prior permission is required for depositions taken by U.S. consular officers at the U.S. Embassy or at another location such as hotel or office.
 A U.S. consular officer is permitted to administer oaths to witnesses, interpreters and/or stenographers.
 If the services of a U.S. consular officer are required to administer an oath to the witness, interpreter and stenographer, such arrangements must be made in advance with the U.S. embassy directly.
 Please contact the U.S. Embassy in Bratislava well in advance to obtain information about fees, as well as to schedule such services.
 Participants using their own equipment are responsible for obtaining their own clearances from Slovak Customs authorities for bringing equipment into Slovakia.
 Check with the Consular Section of the Slovak Embassy in the U.S. for details.
 If you intend to bring equipment to Slovakia for the deposition, it is advisable to contact the Slovak technical support provider with details regarding that equipment to ensure that it is compatible to electrical equipment in Slovakia.
 After advance arrangements are completed, confirm with the U.S. Embassy a few days in advance of the actual deposition.

 Slovakia is a party to the Hague Convention Abolishing the Requirement for Legalization of Foreign Public Documents.
 Slovakia’s competent authority for the Hague Apostille Conventionwill authenticate Slovak public documents with Apostilles.
 For information about authenticating U.S. public documents for use in Slovakia, see the list of U.S. Competent Authorities.
 To obtain an Apostille for a U.S. Consular Report of Birth Abroad of a Citizen of the United States of America, contact the U.S. Department of State, Passport Services, Vital Records Office.